-PLA (Programmable Logic Array) statically decodes groups of instructions by matching individual bits of opcode.
-Instruction register directly feeds its 8 bits into the PLA and holds its value for the duration of an instruction execution.
+PLA (Programmable Logic Array) statically decodes groups of instructions by matching individual bits of the opcode.
+The instruction register directly feeds its 8 bits into the PLA and holds its value for the duration of instruction execution.
 However, there are 7 more control wires going into the PLA (array).
-Those represent: IX/IY prefix is active (1 bit for active and 1 bit for inverse of it), not in halt bit, ALU operation bit, executing regular instruction (no prefix) bit, CB prefix is active bit and ED prefix is active bit.
-They modify the result of PLA matrix based on those states to trigger different actions.
+Those represent: IX/IY prefix is active (1 bit for active and 1 bit for inverse of it), not in halt bit, ALU operation bit, executing regular instruction (no prefix) bit, CB prefix is active bit and ED prefix is an active bit.
+They modify the result of the PLA matrix based on those states to trigger different actions.

 For example, the image below shows the tool dumping a complete instruction table and the corresponding PLA indices:

 The tool implements those additional PLA bits and they can be toggled on and off to check their effect on the final PLA selection.

 In the end, the tool dumps raw SystemVerilog code that implements the PLA in the design; the code which you can see here.